frdedynamics/ui-husky/README.md

 The application should now be running in your browser at `http://localhost:3000`.

 For others on the same local network to connect to the server, they can use your IP address followed by the port number: `http://<Your-IP-Address>:3000`.

+## Important Files

+Here's a list of important files and their purposes:

+- `.env`: This is where you store environment variables that are intended to be used in the application.
+This file contains the IP address of the PC/Robot running the WebSocket